redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 - we optimistically try to convert the type of param values in the below order
     - try to parse as integer, if it goes through then we assume it as an integer
     - try to parse as a float and if it goes through the we assume the value as float
-    - try to parse as a boolean
+    - try to parse as a boolean and if goes through then we assume the value as boolean
     - then everything else becomes string.

 Sample - `odo service create servicebinding.coreos.io/Servicebinding/<version> -p  "services[0].envVarPrefix"="SVC" -p "services[0].namespace"="openshift"`